andersmurphy/andersmurphy-blog/resources/posts/2020-12-13-clojure-string-similarity.md

 These strings do not convey similar meaning.

 That covers using cosine similarity to compare strings.
 This can be really useful for finding similarity between strings.
-It's worth pointing out it isn't limited to strings you could use it to compare any data you can represent as a vector (mathematical term not the Clojure collection type).
+It's worth pointing out it isn't limited to strings you could use it to compare any data you can represent as a vector.